borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 So, prepare yourself with these steps:

-- Before booking accommodations, demand a screenshot of the internet speed test using [fast.com](https://fast.com).
+1. Before booking accommodations, demand a screenshot of the internet speed test using [fast.com](https://fast.com)*.
-- Have a reliable mobile hotspot with a decent data plan from a local SIM card.
+2. Have a reliable mobile hotspot with a decent data plan from a local SIM card.
-- Know your escape routes!
+3. Know your escape routes!
 Scout the area for potential internet spots like a sprinting gunslinger! 🏃‍♂️

 I've been through countless "return-to-the-stone-age" moments 🦴, but with these tricks up my sleeve, I've managed to keep my colleagues waiting for just a few minutes, most of the time.

+*: Zoom only requires [1.5Mbps to use]((https://support.zoom.us/hc/en-us/articles/201362023-System-requirements-for-Windows-macOS-and-Linux#h_d278c327-e03d-4896-b19a-96a8f3c0c69c)), but in my experience, connections below 5Mbps are not adequate for two-way interaction.
+For a better experience, AT recommends speeds above 20Mbps.
+In general, your internet service speeds should be in the 10 to 25 Mbps download speed range and at least 3 Mbps upload speed for the best results.
+The _Ping_ isn't very important.
+It's more of a thing for gamers who want quick response times, otherwise, the game lags.

+<div align="center">❉</div>

-However, let's be real.
+Let's be real.
 This stress could be minimized if we embraced the power of asynchronicity, my friends!

 ### 📣 Say it with me: A-S-Y-N-C